Neargye/nameof/README.md

 * The argument expression identifies a code definition, but it is never evaluated.

-* If you need to get the fully-qualified name, you could use the NAMEOF_FULL().
+* If you need to get the fully-qualified name, you can use the NAMEOF_FULL().

 ```cpp
 NAMEOF_FULL(somevar.somefield) -> "somevar.somefield"